-A Form 4 and a Form 3 for July 1994, with respect to one matter each, were inadvertently filed late for Richard P. Cooley, a former director of the Company (with respect to a transaction after he ceased to be a director) and Harlow B. Osteboe (with respect to a deferred compensation plan interest).
+A Form 4 for July 1994 and a Form 3, with respect to one matter each, were inadvertently filed late for Richard P. Cooley, a former director of the Corporation (with respect to a transaction after he ceased to be a director) and Harlow B. Osteboe (with respect to a deferred compensation plan interest), respectively.
 The Corporation, and not the individuals, takes responsibility for effecting these filings.